 The mission of Tusculum’s Office of Career Services is to equip students with the necessary knowledge, skills, and abilities required beyond the classroom to successfully transition from college to either graduate school or the world of work.
 Career Services offers Tusculum students many advantages including the opportunity to become Pioneer Certified through internship and community service participation.

 25th Percentile: | 75th Percentile:

 25th Percentile: 18 | 75th Percentile: 24

 SCHOLARSHIPS AND FINANCIAL AID

-97% of Tusculum’s traditional undergraduate students receive some form of financial aid, based on need, academics, athletic ability, service, and/or leadership.
+99% of Tusculum’s traditional undergraduate students receive some form of financial aid, based on need, academics, athletic ability, service, and/or leadership.
+Over 60% of Adult & Online students also receive financial aid.
 Tusculum is one of the most affordable private universities in the country.

 Students can track achievements and experiences that improve their Tusculum Scholarship awarding by registering for Raise.me.
 Visit https://www.raise.me/join/tusculum to begin using this helpful tool.

 A variety of Tusculum University Exclusive financial aid opportunities are available to students.
 From scholarships and grants to work study opportunities, students can meet their financial obligations through the assistance of the Financial Aid office. are available to Tusculum students who have achieved academic success, athletic accomplishments, hometown location, unmet financial needs, and several more!

 - State Grants and Scholarships (TN HOPE Lottery Scholarship, TN Student Assistance Award): see state link http://www.tn.gov/collegepays/—amounts will vary from $1,000 – $5,500 year